esl/MongooseIM/doc/operation-and-maintenance/Cluster-configuration-and-node-management.md

 It only makes sense to use it if the node is the part of a cluster, e.g `join_cluster` was called from that node before.

-Similarly to `join_cluster` a warning and a question will be displayed unless option `-f` is added to the command.
+Similarly to `join_cluster` a warning and a question will be displayed unless the option `-f` is added to the command.

 The successful output from the above command may look like the following: